jdutchfoy/ten-thousand/README.md

 How to use your library (where applicable)
 Tests
 How do you run tests?
-pytest -k tests/
+pytest -k version_#

 Any tests of note?
-Describe any tests that you did not complete, skipped, etc
+Three 1s and a 5 was a pain to get passing.
+In the end, we had an order of operations issue, and after moving the 5s code towards the bottom, the test passed.

+ChatGPT is not very helpful and consistently writes code that will not pass the tests.

 ## SETUP
 ```